cvega/migraction/README.md

 The system will automatically comment with:
 - ✅ Number of repositories detected
-- 📦 Batch breakdown (if >250 repos total - limited by GitHub Actions matrix)
+- 📦 Batch breakdown (250 repos per batch)
 - 🎯 Target organization confirmation
 - 👁️ Visibility settings